 Fresh Squeeze of Lemon

-First prepare the mushrooms by simply pulling the mushrooms apart into about 2 inch pieces.
+Prepare the mushrooms by simply pulling the mushrooms apart into pieces.

-Next mix the dry batter by combining the additional flour and seasonings into a bowl and set aside.
+Next mix the dry batter by adding all the ingredients to another bowl and set aside.

 Oyster mushrooms usually come in a big weird scary blob.
 Lol.
 Don't be scared just pull them apart into bite sized peices.